Zeda Zhang

 Julia Ho (born July 1, 1987) is an American professional wrestler and former mixed martial artist, better known by her ring name Zeda Zhang.
 In the past she was signed with WWE NXT and Major League Wrestling (MLW), where she was the first female wrestler signed to the promotion.

 She previously was signed to WWE, where she appeared on the NXT brand under the ring name Zeda.
 She competed in the first Mae Young Classic in 2017 during her time with WWE.

 Mixed martial arts career

-Ho made her mixed martial arts (MMA) debut on July 2, 2011, defeating Betty Huck via unanimous decision.
+Ho made her amateur mixed martial arts (MMA) debut on July 2, 2011, defeating Betty Huck via unanimous decision.
 Ho fought her second and final MMA fight on October 27, 2012, defeating Evie Johnson in the second round via submission by rear naked choke.

 Professional wrestling career

 WWE (2017–2018)

 Ho made her debut for WWE on the NXT brand on May 13, 2017, as part of a battle royal at a house show in Dade City, Florida, wrestling under her real name.

 In July, Ho competed in the first Mae Young Classic under the ring name Zeda.
 She lost in the first round of the tournament to eventual runner-up Shayna Baszler.

 She wrestled on house shows and occasionally on the brand's television program, WWE NXT, until her release on June 2, 2018.